 Is stolen valor a crime?
 You bet.
 The Stolen Valor Act of 2013 makes it a crime to wear things you’ve not earned and benefit from it, but it is legal to wear things you have not earned and make false or misrepresenting statements.
 Clear as mud, right?
 Unfortunately, caught in the gray area are military members and veterans.

-I think USAMM does a really good job ensuring that veterans get what they deserve.
+I think organizations like USAMM do a really good job ensuring that veterans get what they deserve.
 As a veteran, I know what it is like to actually earn something, so I have a vested interest in ensuring that posers don't get the opportunity to misrepresent themselves.
 USAMM is a veteran-owned business, and I'm a veteran of the Iraq War, so I’ve got a deep, personal interest to protect my fellow veterans from stolen valor.
 And I have a responsibility to the men and women who have served honorably.

 The USAMM awards team is comprised of military veterans who are seasoned professionals in military awards.
 Usually, 99 percent of our orders are from active military personnel who are preparing for a promotion board or official photo and they want to look sharp.
 I feel good that we provide a service to military personnel and in more than 15 years of serving our military we have had just a handful of cases where someone tried to lie and purchase something that we viewed as suspicious.
 When that happened, we asked for a DD Form 214, and there was no response, so the order wasn’t processed.